h33raj/SKF-Code-Examples/flask/6-code_example--XML_External_entities--.md

 		XML file which is taken in the parser, he can read any file using the file protocol file:/// or use some other protocols like expect://, gopher:// to even get a shell
         """

 	    from lxml import etree

+	    # Both the entities and DTD are turned off
 	    parser = etree.XMLParser(dtd_validation=False ,resolve_entities=False)
 	    root = etree.XML("<root><a/><b></b></root>", parser)